 Stephanie is aiming to be present and loving in her daily interactions.
 She is often found drinking tea at The Center; on backpacking and trail running adventures (with her partner and teal camper van); and reading books under blankets while despairing about present-day human society.

-Previously, she has done full-stack engineering at Aspen Designs, Flexport, Flux (Google X's urban sustainability spinoff), was a KPCB engineering fellow at Square, and interned at Google.
+Previously, she has done full-stack engineering at Navigator, Flexport, Flux (Google X's urban sustainability spinoff), was a KPCB engineering fellow at Square, and interned at Google.

 Stephanie graduated in 2015 with an A.B. in Computer Science and research honors.
 Dedicated to building up the entrepreneurial community at Princeton, she was the President of the Princeton Entrepreneurship Club, a member of the Princeton Entrepreneurship Advisory Committee, grew HackPrinceton from 120 to 500 students, and represented the University at cross-campus entrepreneurial events in New York and Boston.